-New/Reactivation/ Admission Fee or Placement Test Fee 50

-Retake Module Fee According to the module

-Accreditation of Prior Learning (APL) 50

-Academic Appeal 10
+New/Reactivation/ Admission Fee or Placement Test Fee 50 Retake Module Fee According to the module Fees Accreditation of Prior Learning (APL) 50 Academic Appeal 10

-^{} APL fees will be refundable if the student is registered to pursue studies at ICEM
+APL fees will be refundable if the student is registered to pursue studies at ICEM

-1.5.6.
+1.5.3.
 Liability for Payment

 - When a student completes the enrolment process and registers or re-activate for the programme, the student becomes liable for the payment of admission fee and tuition fee and any other fees or amounts outstanding to ICEM. - The College accepts sponsorship from both public sectors and private sectors.
 The College reserves the right to confirm the validity of all sponsorship, on a case by case basis.
-If a sponsor or third party fails to pay some or all of the tuition fee on behalf of a student, the student will become personally liable for payment of the outstanding amount on the date which it was due from their sponsor or the third party. - If a student is in receipt of financial support, scholarship by Ministry of Higher Education, Research and Innovation or any other financial support and such financial support is being terminated for any reasons and the College does not receive the payment in time, the student will be liable for paying the full fees.

-• If relatives or personal friends are paying a student's fees, the College does not consider them to be official sponsors and the student will be treated as a self-funded student.
+If a sponsor or third party fails to pay some or all of the tuition fee on behalf of a student, the student will become personally liable for payment of the outstanding amount on the date which it was due from their sponsor or the third party. - If a student is in receipt of financial support, scholarship by Ministry of Higher Education, Research and Innovation or any other financial support and such financial support is being terminated for any reasons and the College does not receive the payment in time, the student will be liable for paying the full fees. - If relatives or personal friends are paying a student's fees, the College does not consider them to be official sponsors and the student will be treated as a self-funded student.
 The student will be liable to pay all fees due.

-1.5.7.
+1.5.4.
 Terms of Payment

-1.5.7.1 Admission and registration fees are non-refundable.

-1.5.7.1 Options for Tuition Fee Payment:
+- 1.5.7.1 Admission and registration fees are non-refundable. - 1.5.7.1 Options for Tuition Fee Payment:

-Payment in Full: Students can pay their annual tuition fee in full at the beginning Option 1 of their study.
-Students will receive a discount of OMR 100/ Payment by TWO instalments: Students can choose to pay their tuition fees in two instalments.
-The first instalment being no less than 50% of their Full Academic tuition fee to be paid before Semester 1 starts.
-Option 2 Students will receive a discount of OMR 25/ The second instalment of the tuition fee must be paid before the start of Semester 2.
-Students will receive a discount of OMR 25 / Payment by instalments: For Semester 1: Students shall pay the amount of OMR 400 /- in advance and the balance shall be paid in three equal installments payable on 1st October, 1st Option 3 November and 1st December.
-For Semester 2: Students shall pay the amount of OMR 400 /- in advance and the balance shall be paid in three equal installments payable on 1st February, 1st March and 1 st April.
-If the stud student has not chosen the payment plan, Option 3 will be assigned to them by default.
-Payment t Scheme For Annual Tuition Fees: A special authorization from the Finance Departme nent needs to be completed for post-dated cheques with a request letter to be approved by the committee
+Payment in Full: Students can pay their annual tuition fee in full at the beginning

+Option 1 of their study.

+Students will receive a discount of OMR 100/

+Payment by TWO instalments: Students can choose to pay their tuition fees in two instalments.
+Option 2 The first installment, which must be at least 50% of the total academic tuition fee, is due before the start of Semester 1.
+The second installment must be paid before the start of Semester 2.
+Payment by instalments: For Semester 1: Students must pay OMR 400 /- in advance.
+The remaining balance will be divided into three equal installments, payable on 1st October, 1st Option 3 November, and 1st December.
+For Semester 2: Students must pay OMR 400 /- in advance.
+The remaining balance will be divided into three equal installments, payable on 1st February, 1st March and 1st April.
+If the student has not chosen the payment plan, Option 3 will be assigned to them by default.
+Payment Scheme For Annual Tuition Fees: A special authorization from the Finance Department needs to be completed for post-dated cheques with a request letter to be approved by the Dean

-1.5.8.
+1.5.5.
 Mode of Payment